kapsitis/rbs-datastructures/2023-spring/review-topics-exam/review-topics-exam.rst

       C. Resolve hash collisions using various open addressing methods -- linear probing, quadratic probing or double hashing.

-  2. Implement and use sets, multisets or maps.
+  2. Implement and use sets, multisets or maps:

       A. Compare hashing-based vs. tree-based implementations of sets and maps.
       B. Describe polynomial-based rolling hash algorithm, Rabin-Karp